hiepcute/movie-flim/README.md

 #
 # Movie Flim
-> Simple project using TMDB API and SDImage to load remote image from URl.
+> Simple project using TMDB API and SDImage.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)